© Museum of London

 Amelia Silver, Fellow

 Hello, my name is Amelia and I am the Curating for Change Fellow at the Thackray Museum of Medicine in Leeds.
-I will be looking at disability in the museum, including building on the representation of people with disabilities in our galleries, and improving access to museum spaces and exhibitions.
+I am looking at disability in the museum, including building on the representation of people with disabilities in our galleries, and improving access to museum spaces and exhibitions.
 I was diagnosed with a rare eye condition in 2021 which distorts the vision in my right eye.
 I hope to create more options for consuming information in the museum that don’t require vision – think audio descriptions, audio tours, soundscapes… the possibilities are endless.
-I have already learnt so much in the last 5 months from the amazing team here at the Thackray, and from my cohort of fellows, and I can’t wait to see what challenges the rest of my placement will bring.
-You can read more about Amelia here.
+I have already learnt so much from the amazing team here at the Thackray, and from my cohort of fellows, and I can’t wait to see what challenges the rest of my placement will bring.
+You can read more about Amelia on the Thackray Museum website here.

 Iris Sirendi, Fellow